 Mephedrone is a drug that has increased in popularity over the recent years.
-At one time, mephedrone was not a common street drug, but now, it has become an imminent threat that is not prejudiced to any community or society.
-Mephedrone is a stimulant that is classified in similarity to amphetamines and is a Schedule I controlled substance.
+At one time, It was not a common street drug, but now, it has become an imminent threat that is not restricted to any specific community or society.
+The stimulant drug Mephedrone is classified in similarity to amphetamines and is a Schedule I controlled substance.
 Popular amphetamines include ecstasy and speed.
-Mephedrone goes by many names in the streets.
+This drug goes by many names in the streets.
 Popular nicknames include (but aren’t limited to) meph, m-cat, meow meow, plant food, drone, and bubbles.
 Even though it is becoming more popularly used all over the world, it is highly prevalent in Europe – more particularly in the United Kingdom.

 Overview of Mephedrone